yyz945947732/git-clean-branches/README.md

 # Clean up branches already merged into the default 'master' branch
 npx clean-branches

-# Preview the branches that have been merged into the default 'master' branch
+# Clean up branches already merged into the 'main' branch
-npx clean-branches --dry-run
+npx clean-branches --base 'main'

 # Clean up branches merged into 'master' excluding 'staging'
 npx clean-branches --exclude 'staging'

 # Clean up branches merged into 'master' excluding 'feature/*'
 npx clean-branches --exclude 'feature/*'

+# Preview the branches that have been merged into the default 'master' branch
+npx clean-branches --dry-run

 # Force delete branches that have been merged into 'master'
 npx clean-branches --force